In less than two months, we will be heading off on our annual family vacation. We’ve been knee deep in family travel planning, and we’re so excited!

 This is the point in your family travel planning when you can start getting serious.
 One of the most important tasks to do at this point, when thinking about how to plan a vacation, is to buy airplane tickets.
 When traveling with kids, there are some considerations to take into account.
 In addition to cost, the time of departure, length of flight, and length of layovers are all good things to keep in mind when choosing the right ticket.

 Also, if you’re traveling with a child under two, you may want to consider buying a seat for him or her, even though you don’t have to.
-It may cost more, but in my experience, having that extra seat is the difference between a stressful flight and a relaxing one.
+It may cost more, but buying an extra plane seat and using the car seat for plane travel makes a large difference in creating a relaxing flight.

 You can also take this time to start researching lodging options.
 I am a big proponent of Airbnb.
 Over the years, I have seen a growth in international properties being offered through Airbnb, even in lesser traveled countries in Africa and Asia.